-Loud Noises Don’t Go Well With Beardys
+6. Loud Noises Don’t Go Well With Beardys

 They have huge depressions on either side of their heads which open up to their ear canals.

-There Are Significant Expenses
+7. There Are Significant Expenses

 If it is, the chances are high that you are ready to spend what you need to care for your new beast properly.

-Initially, you will purchase a suitable enclosure, set it up, and buy equipment to keep it lit and warm.
+You’ll need to set it up and buy equipment to keep it lit and warm.
 The costs may run into thousands of dollars.

 Then, there are running costs like utilities due to the special lighting, hygrometers, healthcare costs, and substrate replacements.